netket/netket/CONTRIBUTING.md

 ```
 in the CMake build directory.

-Notice that if you add new test files (i.e. you do not simply extend the existing json input objects), before compiling you will need to tell CMake about your new files, editing `Test/CMakeLists.txt`.
+Notice that if you add new test files (i.e. you do not simply extend the existing json input objects), before compiling you will need to tell CMake about your new files, editing `Test/CMakeLists.txt` accordingly.